 Lastly, ensure your application shows your company’s best side and avoid these common mistakes:

 - Missing required documentation

 - Missing information

 - Inaccurate information

 These mistakes are easily avoided and can delay your approval.
 They could cause the factor to decline your application if they are serious.

 Get a factoring quote

 We can provide factoring lines with high advances at low rates.
-For more information, get an online factoring quote or call (877) 300 3258.
+For more information, get an online factoring quote or call us toll-free at (877) 300 3258.